Nightmare on Spey Road

 By Paul Fitzpatrick: London

-We’re all creatures of habit and I think it starts at an early age.
+We’re all creatures of habit and it starts at an early age.

 This was well before my Crossroads days mind, so Miss Diane was just a twinkle in my eye back then.

-The after school viewing options were all targeted at primary school children although by this stage (Primary 3), Andy Pandy and The Flowerpot Men were getting a bit stale compared to Tom & Jerry which was shown a bit later
+in 1966 the after school viewing options were suitably targeted at primary school kids although by Primary 3, Andy Pandy and The Flowerpot Men were getting a bit stale compared to Tom & Jerry and the Hanna Barbera cavalcade.

-The post-school programmes I remember watching from this era were….
+The post-school programmes that stick in my mind from this era were….

-Watch with Mother – Andy Pandy and The Flowerpot Men, entry level stuff that was starting to get a bit tiresome.
+Watch with Mother – Andy Pandy and The Flowerpot Men, entry level stuff.

-Animal Magic – good old Johnny Morris and his hilarious talking animals
+Animal Magic – Good old Johnny Morris and his talking animals

-Vision On – Tony Hart and his art, we all thought he was a dull version of Rolf Harris, little did we know!
+Vision On – Tony Hart and his art, we all thought Tony was a dull version of Rolf Harris, it turns out he was… thank god!

-Crackerjack – on every Friday, my favourite! what you wouldn’t do for a Crackerjack pencil back then
+Crackerjack – a must watch every Friday, what you wouldn’t give for a Crackerjack pencil back then

 This particular day didn’t seem much different to any other, in class we were learning our times-tables, I’d gagged on the lukewarm school milk and I’d walked home from school with my pals as normal looking for anything we could use as a football.

-On getting home I’d given my Mum a hug as she served my daily aperitif and snack, orange Creamola Foam and a Lyons chocolate cup cake, and I was ready for some well deserved R & R after another hard day at the coal face.
+On getting home I’d given my Mum a hug as she served up my daily post-school snack, orange Creamola Foam and a Lyons chocolate cup cake, and I was ready for some well deserved R & R after another hard day at the coal face.

-As I settled down to watch my daily helping of kids tv I didn’t recognise the title on our black & white DER television screen – ‘Tales from Europe’…. maybe Johnny Morris had gone to a zoo in Bavaria or perhaps Tony Hart was going to sketch Caravaggio’s gruesome – ‘Salome with the head of John the Baptist’?
+On this particular day as I settled down to watch my daily helping of kids tv I didn’t recognise the title on the black & white DER tv screen – ‘Tales from Europe’…. maybe Johnny Morris had visited a zoo in Bavaria or perhaps Tony Hart was going to sketch Caravaggio’s gruesome ‘Salome with the head of John the Baptist’?

 What followed was a lot more traumatising than the Caravaggio masterpiece.